 According to family lore, Ernie moved across the street in 1927 for more space.

 It would seem the Eagle Hotel manager may have encouraged the move.

 Three Kranias's - Visiting in 1960, Jim, center, hams it up with my dad Charlie, left, and Tommy, in the shades.
 Jim's dad, Bill and my grandfather, Ernie were cousins.
 They came from Greece together in 1912.

 Note the reflection of the "Eagle Hotel" in the Texas Lunch's windows.
 It was across the street where 7-11 is now, and would be destroyed by fire later that year.

-In the early 1940's, my grandfather, Erney and his family went back to his village in Greece, Bezoula.
+In the mid 1930's, my grandfather, Ernie and his family went back to his village in Greece, Bezoula.
 It is 4 hours northwest of Athens.
 He and my grandmother Emily and their children, my pop Charlie and my aunt Mary Lou, spent 6 months there.